Everest Base Camp Trek

 Are you ready?
 There’s lots of information here, but even more on our schedule to ensure that you come completely prepared for the weeks ahead …

 Week 1.Introduction in Kathmandu

 Day 1: Monday

 - Puja to the gods and goddess and name-giving ceremony

 - Go over the week’s schedule and handing over of documents

-- Introduction game to get to know fellow participants
+- Introductions game to get to know fellow trekkers

 - Go out to explore your local surroundings